Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of Flow.md

-The Concept of Flow is the true nature of the [[Artefact]] hidden away in [[Rankhra]].
+The Concept of Flow is the true nature of the [[Artefact]] hidden away in [[../../Locations and NPCs/Makhshar Desert/Zal'Aata/Centroscopia/Rankhra]].
 It imoacts the flow of water, but also the flow of time, the flow state, flow of life, people idk

 - flow of time
 - flow of life